 Although the Sisters maintain a vital presence on campus, Xavier is governed by an independent, lay/religious Board of Trustees on which the Sisters have representation.
-The University's president, Dr. Norman C. Francis, a 1952 Xavier graduate and the longest currently serving college president in the U.S., is a nationally recognized leader in higher education.

 Even with its special mission to serve the African American Catholic community, Xavier's doors have always been open to qualified students of any race or creed.
-Currently, 73 percent of Xavier's students are African American and 27 percent are Catholic.
+Currently, 69.7 percent of Xavier's students are African American and 26 percent are Catholic.

-Xavier currently enrolls approximately 3,100 students.
-More than half of these students (54 percent) are from Louisiana.
-The balance comes from some 39 states, Washington, D.C., the U.S. Virgin Islands, and several countries.
+Xavier currently enrolls approximately 3,000 students.
+More than half of these students (55.6 percent) are from Louisiana.
+The balance comes from some 40 states, Washington, D.C., the U.S. Virgin Islands, and several countries.

 Xavier students are nurtured in the type of environment available only at a small college.
-A full-time faculty of 224 educators, religious and lay, of diverse ethnic and racial origins - 43 percent of whom are tenured - provides a comfortable student/faculty ratio of 15/1.
+A full-time faculty of 220 educators, religious and lay, of diverse ethnic and racial origins - 49.1 percent of whom are tenured - provides a comfortable student/faculty ratio of 14/1.
 Over 50 faculty members serve as endowed chairs or professors, which provides additional financial support for their research and teaching.